 He’s Had Six Surgeries On His Nose

 After his wife told him to go to the doctor to get a mole checked, something happened.
-He was diagnosed with basal cell carcinoma, an uncontrolled growth which can look like an open sore or a red patch, or appear as a shinny bump or scar.
+He was diagnosed with basal cell carcinoma.
+The uncontrolled growth looks like an open sore and can appear as a shinny bump or scar.

-The actor had his first skin cancer removed from his nose in 2013.
+Hugh Jackman’s first procedure on his nose took place in 2013.
 He had a second carcinoma removed in 2014, and four more operations since.
 This resulted in the actor attending premieres with a bandage on his nose.

 How does this busy actor find ways to unwind?
 He’s got details about that just ahead.